-- 1. Stopping Sight Distance for Vehicle Crest Curves.
-Stopping sight distance is calculated As follows: - Object height is 6 inches above road surface and viewer's height is 3.50 feet above road surface. - 2.
+1. Stopping Sight Distance for Vehicle Crest Curves.
+Stopping sight distance is calculated as follows:

+Object height is 2.00 feet above road surface and viewer's height is 3.50 feet above road surface.
 Stopping Sight Distance on Horizontal Curves.
 Where an object off the pavement restricts sight distance, the minimum radius of curvature is determined by the stopping sight distance (see Figures 7-15.1and 7-15.2).
-In no case shall the stopping sight distance be less than as specified in Table 7-3Table 7-3Table 7-3Table 7-3Table 7-4Table 7-4Table
+In no case shall the stopping sight distance be less than as specified in Table 7-3 or Table 7-4.
+The sight distance design procedure shall assume a 6-foot high fence (as measured from actual finished grade) exists at all property lines except in the sight-distance easements that may be required to preserve the needed sight distance.

 Stopping sight distance on horizontal curves is based upon lateral clearance from the inner edge of pavement to sight obstruction, for various radii of inner edge of pavement and design speeds.
 The position of the driver's eye and the object sighted shall be assumed to be 6 ft. from the inner edge of pavement, with the sight distance being measured along this arc.
-Stopping sight distances are given in Table 7-6Table 7-6Table 7-6Table 7-6.
+Stopping sight distances are given in Table 7-6.